yazanabdulhafez/reading-notes/class-06.md

-# Problem Domain, Objects, and the DOM
+# JS Object Literals; The DOM

+## Problem Domain

+![problem domain](https://texavi.com/blog/wp-content/uploads/2011/09/Problems_vs_Solutions_Model_TexaviInnovativeSolutions.png)

 ## Understanding The Problem Domain Is The Hardest Part Of Programming

-![problem domain](https://texavi.com/blog/wp-content/uploads/2011/09/Problems_vs_Solutions_Model_TexaviInnovativeSolutions.png)

 **If understanding the problem domain is the hardest part of programming and you want to make programming easier, you can do one of two things:**